open-policy-agent/opa/docs/new/docs/faq.md

 ---
 title: Frequently Asked Questions
-navtitle: FAQ
-kind: support
-weight: 1
 ---

 ## How do I make user attributes stored in LDAP/AD available to OPA for making decisions?

-[This best-practice guide](../external-data) explains three options: JSON Web Tokens, synchronization with LDAP/AD, and calling into LDAP/AD during policy evaluation.
+[This best-practice guide](./external-data) explains three options: JSON Web Tokens, synchronization with LDAP/AD, and calling into LDAP/AD during policy evaluation.

 ## How does OPA do conflict resolution? {#conflict-resolution}